lianghuiqiang9/batchPDTE/README.md

         Controls the encoding granularity in TEcmp;
         The total bit length is (l * m).

-5.  -n  [Bit Precision]
-        Specifies the bit length used in RDcmp and CDcmp.

 6.  -c  [Comparison Mode]
         Select the comparison algorithm:
         0: tCMP (Thermometer Comparison)